UMDBPP/COSMOS/README.md

 6. Clone this repository using Git to get the configuration for our payloads.
 For help using Git, read [this guide](http://zrb.io/git/).

 7. Start COSMOS by opening your local clone of this repository and running "launcher.bat".

+## Installing COSMOS on Ubuntu

+Warning: Untested

+1. `sudo apt-get install ruby-full`

+2. Clone this repo using git

+3. Run `ruby Launcher` from the repo to start cosmos